back-slash/modo_imgui_bundle/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is under the MIT License.

 ## Contribution